2025 Sober or Slammer 200: Background

 Darlington Raceway, the track where the race was held.

 Darlington Raceway is a race track built for NASCAR racing located near Darlington, South Carolina.
 It is nicknamed "The Lady in Black" and "The Track Too Tough to Tame" by many NASCAR fans and drivers and advertised as "A NASCAR Tradition."
 It is of a unique, somewhat egg-shaped design, an oval with the ends of very different configurations, a condition which supposedly arose from the proximity of one end of the track to a minnow pond the owner refused to relocate.
 This situation makes it very challenging for the crews to set up their cars' handling in a way that is effective at both ends.

-This will be the first time since 2021 that Darlington has held a Truck Series race during the Southern 500 weekend, and also as a day race, as the Xfinity Series is at Portland International Raceway during the weekend in 2025.
-The race will return to the Goodyear 400 weekend in 2026 as a Friday night race.
+This was the first time since 2021 that Darlington had held a Truck Series race during the Southern 500 weekend, as the Xfinity Series raced at Portland.
+The race returned to the Goodyear 400 weekend in 2026 as a Friday night race.